-Reconfiguring a lot which creates or amends a community title scheme as described in the Body Corporate and Community Management Act 1997 is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is:

-- inconsistent with any approvals on which those uses rely; or - b. inconsistent with the requirements for accepted development applying to those uses at the time that they were established.

-Note -Examples of land uses becoming unlawful include, but are not limited to the following:

-- Land on which a Dual occupancy (21) has been established is reconfigured in a way that results in both dwellings no longer being on the one lot.
-The reconfiguring has the effect of transforming the development from a Dual occupancy (21) to two separate Dwelling (22) houses, at least one of which does not satisfy the requirements for accepted development applying to Dwelling houses. - Land on which a Multiple dwelling (49) has been established b. is reconfigured in a way that precludes lawful access to required communal facilities by either incorporating some of those facilities into private lots or otherwise obstructing the normal access routes to those facilities.
-Those communal facilities may have been required under the requirements for accepted development for the use or conditions of development approval.

-Editor's note - To satisfy this performance outcome, the development application may need to be a combined application for reconfiguring a lot and a material change of use or otherwise be supported by details that confirm that the land use still satisfies all relevant land use requirements.

-Reconfiguring a lot which divides land or buildings by lease in a way that allows separate occupation or use of those facilities is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is:
+Reconfiguring a lot which creates or amends a community title scheme as described in the Body Corporate and Community Management Act 1997 is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is: a. inconsistent with any approvals on which those uses rely; or b. inconsistent with the requirements for accepted development applying to those uses at the time that they were established.
+Note -Examples of land uses becoming unlawful include, but are not limited to the following: a.
+Land on which a Dual occupancy(21) has been established is reconfigured in a way that results in both dwellings no longer being on the one lot.
+The reconfiguring has the effect of transforming the development from a Dual occupancy(21) to two separate Dwelling(22) houses, at least one of which does not satisfy the requirements for accepted development applying to Dwelling houses. b.
+Land on which a Multiple dwelling(49) has been established is reconfigured in a way that precludes lawful access to required communal facilities by either incorporating some of those facilities into private lots or otherwise obstructing the normal access routes to those facilities.
+Those communal facilities may have been required under the requirements for accepted development approval. application may need to be a combined application for reconfiguring a lot and a material change of use or otherwise be supported by details that confirm that the land use still satisfies all relevant land use requirements.
+Reconfiguring by Lease Reconfiguring by Lease PO36 No example provided.
+No example provided.
+PO36 Reconfiguring a lot which divides land or buildings by lease in a way that allows separate occupation or use of those facilities is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is: a. inconsistent with any approvals on which those uses No example provided.
+PO36 Reconfiguring a lot which divides land or buildings by lease in a way that allows separate occupation or use of those facilities is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is: No example provided.